Dark Mode Light Mode

 In Balat, you can visit the Phanar Greek Orthodox College, explore the colorful houses on Kiremit Street, and admire the vibrant rainbow stairs.

 Yes, Balat is one of Istanbul’s must-see tourist attractions.
-Its colorful houses and charming streets attract many visitors.
-During peak hours it can get busy.
+Its colorful houses and charming streets attract quite a lot visitors.
+During peak hours in the weekend it can get busy.

 Yes, Balat has a variety of cafes and restaurants where you can enjoy a meal or a cup of coffee while immersing yourself in the neighborhood’s lively atmosphere.